kahole/edamagit/README.md

 ## General
-  - Use existing tooling as much as possible make magit, but the fancy stuff should be vscode like
+  - Go for MVP consisting of 90% of common use
+  - plus all convenient features that come along with it

 ## Auto refresh
   - FileChangeEvent

 ## Workspaces
-  - Needs to support multiple workspaces (Already does this somewhat)
+  - Needs to support multiple workspaces (Already do this somewhat)
   - Find out how to deal with status views and other views
   - Dispose of stuff when quit workspace etc..